JavaFXpert/vqe-playground/vqe-article/the-vqe-inator.md

 *Fig 1: Graph coloring puzzle*

-Hint: The highest possible score for the preceding puzzle (or problem if you prefer) is 13, and there are two possible solutions.
+Hint: The highest possible score for the preceding puzzle (or problem if you prefer) is 13, and there are two possible solutions with that score.
 Please get out your crayons and solve this puzzle before peeking at one of these solutions shown in the next drawing.

 ##### The relevance of this graph coloring problem